A Lasting Imprint: Photos Document a Vibrant Town Destroyed

 United States Holocaust Memorial Museum

 Dazzling art, dubious dealers, and greedy Nazi leaders eager to convey an air of grandeur and power.
-That’s only part of the story behind one of the greatest thefts in […]
+That’s only part of the story behind one of the greatest thefts in history.
+The Nazi plot to strip Jews of their art, furnishings, and even objects of little value was a sign of their greater ambition—to destroy […]

 Defying Expectations: Women Resistance Fighters during the Holocaust